MAX 10 KG

 When flying with WIZZ, each person can bring:

-- duty-free items purchased at the airport after security checks
+- Duty-free items purchased at the airport following security screening.

 Additional items on board

 You can take the following items on board free of charge:

 - for children younger than two: food for the duration of the flight and a foldable baby stroller or a small crib (can be taken until the aircraft door or steps)

 - a pair of crutches for physically disabled passengers

 Purchasing baggage allowance

 Purchase extra baggage, during or after your booking, on your flight summary page!

 - alternatively, purchase during the online check-in process up to three hours before departure.
 You can also pay at the airport when you arrive, but fees will be far higher.
 We recommend booking online if you can.

 Size and weight